ViaVersion/Mappings/README.md

 * `mappedSize` (int tag) the number of mapped entries in the registry

-The rest of the content depends on the storage type, each resulting in vastly different storage sizes depending on the number and distribution of id changes, used to make the mapping files about as small as possible.
+The rest of the content depends on the storage type, each resulting in vastly different storage sizes depending on the number and distribution of id changes, used to make the mapping files about as small as possible without sacrifing deserialization performance or making the formats *too* complex.

 ### Direct value storage